austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Got the game of life working

 **Thoughts**: I really want the chart to work out.
 That would be a cool feature, but I don't think the chart js react library was made to be updated every second...it's doing some weird things to my timer.
 Thinking about forgetting about the chart and moving on.

+### Day 56: September 19, 2017

+**Today's Progress**: I figured out the issue and got the chart to work.
+There are still some glitches, but form reading the github issues, it seems like there are some bugs in the library.

+**Thoughts**: I am ready to move on past this project, but I am not quite done yet.
+Turns out the problem had to do with me running this.setState() more than once in componentDidUpdate(), so basically I had an open control loop that was opening an exponential amount of setState lifecycles.
+I was causing an exponentially infinite loop, so that's pretty neat.